← Back to research

 • Learns your style — Observes how you write and adapts drafts to match your voice over time.

-• Massive user base — 400K+ professionals using Lindy provides social proof and battle-testing.[1]
+• Massive user base — Lindy claims 400K+ professionals as of June 2026, providing social proof and battle-testing (company-reported, not independently verified).[1]

 Cautions